pantheon-systems/documentation/source/content/guides/quickstart/02-user-dashboard.md

 - **Sites:** Add a new site, view sites you're a team member of, and check how many free sites you have remaining.
 Return to this page by clicking the Pantheon logo.

   - **Create New Site:** Start the process of creating a new site on Pantheon.
-Once created, it will appear under the Sites tab.
+New sites will appear under the Sites tab.

   - **Migrate Existing Site:** Start a guided migration to add a site.
 If you’re importing a site from your local environment, follow our [manual migration process](/migrate-manual).
-For information about migrating a site from a competitor, or other migration scenarios, see "Migrate Your Sites to Pantheon" on our [Get Started](/get-started) page.
+For information about migrating a site from a competitor, or other migration scenarios, refer to [Migrate Sites to Pantheon](/guides/guided/) on our [Get Started](/get-started) page.

 - **Team:** If you belong to an organization, you’ll see it listed here.
-Click it to link to the organization's dashboard.
+Click the organization name view the organization's dashboard.

 - **Autopilot:** [Autopilot](/guides/autopilot) is Visual Regression Testing (VRT) for every WordPress and Drupal Site within your Workspace.

 - **Support:** View details of an open support request or create a new support request.
 Our chat-based support is available 24-hours a day.

 - **Custom Upstreams:** Create a new Workspace-specific [Custom Upstream](/guides/custom-upstream) using a GitHub or Bitbucket repository.
 Custom Upstreams allow you to use an external repository as a template for your site.